vinc/rata/README.md

     88     `8b   88,    ,88    88,    88,    ,88
     88      `8b  `"8bbdP"Y8    "Y888  `"8bbdP"Y8

-Rata is a little language that compiles into JavaScript.
+Rata has not be implemented yet but the goal is to have a little language that will compile into Ruby and JavaScript.

 ## Example

-The following program:
+Assuming a `fact.rt` file containing the following Rata program:

     let fact = do |n|
       let f = 1